leanprover/logic_and_proof_lean3/functions_in_lean.rst

    \forall x \; \exists y \; R(x,y),

-a logician might use "the Hilbert epsilon" to define a function
+a logician might use the *Hilbert epsilon* to define a function

 .. math::